Promo code SPRING2022 will be automatically applied at checkout!

 • Urinary incontinence

-An official diagnosis for menopause is typical after you have gone around 12 months without a menstrual cycle.
+An official diagnosis for menopause is typically made after you have gone around 12 months without a menstrual cycle.
 Many women experience changes in their menstrual cycle and other symptoms for a few years leading up to menopause.
 It's known as a menopausal transition or perimenopause.

 What Is Metabolic Health and Why Is It Important?